PowerPoint Charts in C# and VB.NET

 Dim lineChart = DirectCast(chart.ExcelChart, LineChart)

-' Add new line series which has doubled values from the first series.
+' Add new line series to the LineChart.

 presentation.Save("Updated Chart.%OutputFileType%")